 Measuring Metrics with Teamscale

-Who doesn’t love metrics?
+Who doesn’t love code metrics?
 They measure your progress in achieving a goal.
 They can help you objectively answer important questions.
 They help you understand complex situations or problems.

 However, there are some caveats: it’s easy to pile on a ton of metrics and be drowned in information.
 Selecting the relevant ones is important.
 Some metrics may also be hard to interpret when you see merely the raw data.
 Only with the right visualization will you reap its full benefits and gain an intuitive understanding of your problem.

-Metrics as First-Class Citizens
+Code Metrics as First-Class Citizens

 Teamscale calculates a lot of different metrics for your source code.
-The following screenshot shows Teamscale’s code perspective with all metrics enabled.
+The following screenshot shows Teamscale’s Metrics perspective with all metrics enabled.
 You can see how the screen is overflowing because there are so many.

 Visualizing the Important Things